Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Extension to restarted

 with strictly decreasing block residual norms at the transitions between restart cycles.
-Then there exists a matrix $A$ and a right-hand side $\bB$ such that restarted \blgmres with cycle length $M$ applied to \eqref{eqn:AXB} yields residuals satisfying $\blnorm{\bR_j^{(k)}}=F_j^{(k)}$ for all $j=0,1,\ldots, M-1$ and $k=0,1,\ldots, M-1$. \end{theorem} \begin{proof} Following the proof of \Cref{theorem:restart-gmres-nostag-assignment}, we can \Wlog consider the case of constructing an appropriate block Hessenberg matrix with starting vector being the first block standard basis vector $\bE_1\in\S^\ell$ and then generalize by applying a basis transformation, as for non-block restarted \gmres.
+Then there exists a matrix $A$ and a right-hand side $\bB$ such that restarted \blgmres with cycle length $M$ applied to \eqref{eqn:AXB} yields residuals satisfying $\blnorm{\bR_j^{(k)}}=F_j^{(k)}$ for all $j=0,1,\ldots, M-1$ and $k=0,1,\ldots, M-1$. \end{theorem} \begin{proof} Following the proof of \Cref{theorem:restart-gmres-nostag-assignment}, we can \Wlog consider the case of constructing an appropriate block Hessenberg matrix with starting vector being the first block standard basis vector $\bE_1\in\S^N$ and then generalize by applying a basis transformation, as for non-block restarted \gmres.
+This works because for any block Hessenberg matrix $\cH\in\S^{N\times N}$, the $i$th block standard basis vector $\bE_i$ ($1\leq i\leq N-1$) satisfies

+This means that the (non-restarted) block Arnoldi basis for $\cH$ generated by $\bE_1$ is the block standard basis vectors.

 Since we enforce $F_{M-1}^{(j)} > F_0^{(j+1)}>0$ for each cycle $j$, we use the theory from \cite{KubinovaSoodhalter:2020:1} to construct the block upper-Hessenberg matrix for each cycle,